 Avocado is delicious partly because of the generous fatty acid content, but did you know that most of those fatty acids are extremely good for you?

-Fatty acids are required for a lot of healthy processes in your body like hormone production, cell development and nutrient absorption.
+Our body needs fatty acids for hormone production, cell development and nutrient absorption.

 This is especially true for absorbing nutrients like antioxidants and vitamins A, D, K and E .